 Print and e-Journals

 Journals are made up of articles written by different authors.
 They usually contain more up to date information than textbooks, but can also be highly specialised, whereas textbooks contain more general information.
-Most of WHSL's journal are now only available electronically.
-However, please remember to look for older journals on the print bound journal shelves.
+Most of WHSL's journals are now only available electronically.
+However, please remember to look for older journals on the print-bound journal shelves.
 You can access WHSL's e-books via the WHSL e-Resources in Health Care LibGuide.
 Simply click on the e-journal finder tab, then on the e-Wits A-Z journal searching link.

 Databases are the electronic versions of indexes and abstracting publications, which provide a starting point for finding journal articles by subject.
 All WHSL's databases are available via the WHSL e-Resources in Health Care LibGuide.
-Simply click on the Databases A-Z tab and select the database you require from the alphabetical drop down menu.
-The databases most frequently searched in clinical medicine are ClinicalKey and PubMed.
-You will have extensive tutorials on how to retrieve clinical information from both of these databases over the next two years.
+Simply click on the Databases A-Z tab and select the database you require from the alphabetical drop-down menu.
+The databases most frequently searched in clinical medicine are ClinicalKey, UpToDate, and PubMed.
+You will have extensive tutorials on how to retrieve clinical information from Clinicalkey and PubMed databases over the next two years.